SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/zscaler-private-access.md

 2. The end result should look like below:

-14

 1. At this point, ZPA should start sending logs to Sumo Logic.

-## Install the Zscaler Private Access App and View the Dashboards
+## Installing the Zscaler Private Access App

-This page has instructions for installing the Sumo App for Zscaler Private Access and descriptions of each of the app dashboards.

-#### Install the App
-15

 Now that you have set up collection for HAProxy, you can install the HAProxy App to use the pre-configured searches and dashboard that provide insight into your data.